k-doering-NOAA/cal-sims/docs/describe_sims.md

 parameters (VonBert K, length at min age, length at max age)

 ## Results

+### Convergence

+There are no parameters on bounds for all iterations of the scenarios.

+### Relative error

 Relative error for growth parameters.
 Each scenario was run 10 times: